 - 1 Tbsp Flour

 Prepare frangipane by placing the caster sugar into a grinder for 10 seconds till a fine powder forms.
-Add the ground sugar, almond flour flaxseed, butter and milk into a separate bowl then stir till a paste forms.
+Add the ground caster sugar, almond flour, flaxseed, butter and milk into a separate bowl then stir till a paste forms.
 Set it aside while it thickens.

 Cut apples horizontally in half and remove the cores with a spoon.
-Thinly and evenly slice the apples (preferably using a slicer) and add them into a bowl with boiling hot water.
+Thinly and evenly slice the apples (preferably using a mandoline slicer) and add them into a bowl with water.

 Place the bowl into the microwave for 15-second intervals, turning the slices over each time.
 Do this till they are slightly softened and pliable but not smushy.
 This step is easier if your slices are even.
-Gently towel dry each slice.
+Gently towel dry each slice and coat with lemon juice.

 Spread the bottom half of each strip with a thin coating of frangipane and begin placing the apple slices on the top half of the pastry.
 Each new slice should overlap half of the previous slice to get a nice rose shape.
 Fold the bottom the pastry over to cover the slices.